srinivas-sateesh/RAG-query-classifier/README.md

 - **Relevant**: Clear, specific questions related to your domain
 - **Irrelevant**: Entertainment, weather, sports, etc.
 - **Vague**: Too short, unclear, or contains non-English text

+## Future Work

+This classifier is still in early development.
+Key areas for improvement include:

+-   **High Throughput:** The current implementation is not optimized for high-volume, concurrent requests.
+Future work should focus on improving performance and scalability.
+-   **Logging:** Comprehensive logging needs to be implemented to track classification decisions, performance metrics, and errors.
+-   **Testing:** A more robust test suite is required to ensure reliability and prevent regressions.
+This includes unit tests, integration tests, and performance tests.
+-   **Capturing False Positives/Negatives:** A system for capturing, reviewing, and iterating on incorrect classifications (both false positives and false negatives) is crucial for improving the accuracy of both the rule-based and LLM-based components.

 ## 🏗️ Design Decisions